DriveSplat: Unified Neural Gaussian Reconstruction for Dynamic Driving Scenes

 \section{Introduction}

-The 3D simulation of autonomous driving scenarios can greatly facilitate closed-loop testing of autonomous driving functions.
-Furthermore, it allows for the flexible construction of complex traffic environments, which can be used to train perception and decision-making models.
-Compared to traditional methods such as oblique photography or manually constructed simulation environments, 3D reconstruction and novel view synthesis (NVS) techniques can reconstruct 3D scenes from 2D image inputs, offering advantages in both convenience and realism~\cite{yang2023unisim}.
+High-fidelity 3D simulation of autonomous driving scenarios plays a crucial role in closed-loop testing and validation of autonomous driving systems.
+By enabling the flexible construction of complex traffic environments, such simulations also provide valuable training data for perception and decision-making models.
+Compared to traditional solutions such as oblique photography or manually designed simulators, 3D reconstruction and novel view synthesis (NVS) methods offer a more scalable and realistic alternative by recovering 3D scenes directly from multi-view image observations~\cite{yang2023unisim, zhang2024lp, han2018dense}.